Banana-Giova/Node-Version-Fix/README.md

 ```

 it returns a version that's already installed, it means node is bugged.
+To resolve this you can either run the script uploaded in this repo or follow the manual instructions down below.

+## Manual Instructions
 To fix this, follow these instructions:

 1. Close every currently open terminal.